-25. EARNINGS PER SHARE
+26. EARNINGS PER SHARE

-Basic earnings per share (EPS) is calculated by dividing the income for the year attributable to equity holders in the Parent Company by the weighted average number of ordinary shares which are 157.5 million shares.
+Basic earnings per share (EPS) is calculated by dividing the profit for the year attributable to equity holders in the Parent Company by the weighted average number of ordinary shares which are 157.5 million shares.